 Shawn Whiteman has recognized expertise on the connections between family socialization processes and youth’s health and socioemotional adjustment.
 He specializes in sibling relationships and their social influence within families.
-After spending 11 years of his career in the Department of Human Development and Family Studies at Purdue University, Dr. Whiteman joined the faculty at Utah State in 2016.
+After spending 11 years of his career in the Department of Human Development and Family Sciences at Purdue University, Dr. Whiteman joined the faculty at Utah State in 2016.
 Broadly, Whiteman conducts research on the connections between family socialization processes and youth’s health and socioemotional adjustment.
 Whiteman is specifically interested in how siblings directly and indirectly act as sources of social influence and social comparison within families and how their family experiences foster similarities and differences in their relationship qualities, attributes, and health-related behaviors.
 In collaboration with colleagues from the Military Family Research Institute, Whiteman also investigate the implications of military deployments for individual and family adjustment from pre-deployment through reintegration.
 His work concentrates on how deployments reverberate throughout the entire family system, shaping family relationships as well as non-service member parenting and mental health and ultimately children’s adjustment.

 Steven R. Wilson